 - The United States vs. Billie Holiday (movie)

 Set around 1947.
 Biopic on legendary African-American jazz singer Billie Holiday (portrayed by Andra Day).
 Currently filming in Montreal.

 - Rai’s Velvet (TV Series)

 - BBC One’s A Very English Scandal S2 (TV mini series)

 Set in 1963 about British socialite Margaret Campbell, Duchess of Argyll’s sex scandal.

 Series on the personal and professional life of Vivien Leigh, starring Natalie Dormer as Leigh.

-Whilst you wait for the new dramas, you can visit Period Dramas 2019 to catch up on this year’s films before the year’s over.
+Whilst you wait for the new dramas, you can visit Period Dramas 2019 to catch up on 2019 films.